You’re in the middle of a great conversation, your about to make the most amazing point and then it happens.

 - Know your product.
 Every cosmetic line has a variety of levels of coverage and conditioning.
 The older you are, the thinner (and yes, usually dryer) your skin becomes and the more coverage you will need.
 Find the one that’s right for you.

 - Choose the right color.
 Your foundation should match your lightest tone on your face.
 Many girls choose a color one or two shades darker than their natural skin tone thinking it looks healthier.
 It doesn’t.
 A dark foundation makes your face look disconnected from the rest of your body–even if you apply it to your neck and chest.
-Use a bronzer as your next step to add that sun-kissed look.
+If you want more color, use a bronzer as your next step to add that sun-kissed look.

 - Apply it correctly.
 Your foundation is designed to create a canvas on which to do your artistry.
 It is supposed to even out skin tone, hide blemishes and create a smooth, velvety tapestry that hides away any “distractions.”
 The most common mistake women make is in applying their foundation with their hands, causing the makeup to streak.
-If you want your foundation to go on smoothly and evenly, always use a makeup sponge.
+If you want your foundation to go on smoothly and evenly, always use a makeup sponge or foundation brush.

 Above all, love each other deeply, because love covers over a multitude of sins.
 1 Peter 4:8 NIV